Generic Name: azacitidine (ay za SYE ti deen)

 Usual Adult Dose for Myelodysplastic Syndrome:

-For use in the treatment of patients with the following myelodysplastic syndrome subtypes: refractory anemia or refractory anemia with ringed sideroblasts (if accompanied by neutropenia or thrombocytopenia or requiring transfusions), refractory anemia with excess blasts, refractory anemia with excess blasts in transformation, and chronic myelomonocytic leukemia.
+Use: Treatment of patients with the following French-American-British (FAB) myelodysplastic syndrome (MDS) subtypes: refractory anemia (RA) or refractory anemia with ringed sideroblasts (RARS) if accompanied by neutropenia or thrombocytopenia or requiring transfusions; refractory anemia with excess blasts (RAEB); refractory anemia with excess blasts in transformation (RAEB-T); and chronic myelomonocytic leukemia (CMMoL).

 What other drugs will affect azacitidine?

-Other drugs may interact with azacitidine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect azacitidine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about azacitidine